 Starting Pansies

-- Pansies like it cool.
-I immediately move mine to my unheated greenhouse after germination, although I do have a small heater that keeps my greenhouse from dropping below 45 degrees.
-They grow best at temps around 50-55 when getting started.
+- Pansies like cool roots and will grow into the hardiest plants when they’re grown as naturally as possible.
+I immediately move mine to my unheated greenhouse after germination, although I do have a small heater that keeps my greenhouse from dropping below 45 degrees Fahrenheit.

-- Water often.
+- Water often, slowly and deeply.
 Pansies love particularly cool damp soil that their roots can stretch down towards.
 If you find your pansies are leggy, they are likely not getting enough light.
-Although pansies are happy with some some shade when mature, they do need ample light when first growing.
+Although pansies can be happy with some shade, they do need ample light, a minimum of 6 full hours of sun each day to thrive.

-- They can then be transplanted into the garden a few weeks before the last frost depending on your zone.
+- Harden off for at least a week, and then carefully transplant into the garden a few weeks before the last frost depending on your zone.
 Pansies are hardy and can withstand mild frosts and even snow.
-I have many growing in full sun and some in partial shade.
-Be sure to water deeply if needed, so there is always cool damp soil at their root base and deadhead often.
-Deadheading ensures continuous blooms.
+I transplant mine out when they reach about 1″ in height.
+I have most growing in full sun and a few in partial shade.
+Be sure to continue watering deeply, so there is always cool damp soil at their root base.
+Debud until they acclimate and establish, and deadhead often to ensure continuous blooms.

-- If you want to achieve long stems on your pansies so they are suitable for bouquet work, I recommend planting them closely together in a raised bed.
+- If you want to achieve long stems on your pansies so they are suitable for bouquet work, I recommend planting them no more than 2-4″ apart in a raised bed or among others flowers they can climb with for support.
+I have several raised beds devoted entirely to pansies, but I also grow them among my roses, phlox and sweet peas.

 Thank you for the helpful tips on getting pansies to germinate.
 What variety do you find gives the longest stem length?